urilivshits/pageinference/.user/tasks.md

   - [x] Create summary of work done on "search web" and "search page" features
   - [x] Update tasks.md with completed summary task

-## User Query: "1. follow and process the @rules.mdc before processing any of my query 2. fix the bug with history > "only show {baseUrl}": - currently history opens with the default "only show {baseUrl}" toggled on by default  - but it still shows all the chats of all the different baseUrls in the list until i then manually toggle off and on the toggle - so the feature works well but does not respect the initial state"
+## User Query: "1. follow and process the @rules.mdc before processing any of my query 2. fix the bug with history > "only show {baseUrl}" - currently history opens with the default "only show {baseUrl}" toggled on by default  - but it still shows all the chats of all the different baseUrls in the list until i then manually toggle off and on the toggle - so the feature works well but does not respect the initial state"
 - Task: Fix initial state bug in history domain filter
   - [x] Define test cases for history domain filter
     - [x] Test case: Verify the UI shows the toggle as ON by default